hashicorp/packer/website/README.md

 Then open up `localhost:4567`.
 Note that some URLs you may need to append ".html" to make them work (in the navigation and such).

+## Keeping Tidy

+To keep the source code nicely formatted, there is a `make format` target.
+This runs `htmlbeautify` and `pandoc` to reformat the source code so it's nicely formatted.

+    make format

+Note that you will need to install pandoc yourself. `make format` will skip it if you don't have it installed.